 Pupils are assessed in a variety of ways depending on the subject.
-In some subjects credit is given for work done throughout the two years; this is assessed through controlled assessment/coursework.
+In some subjects credit is given for work done throughout the two years; this is assessed through NEA (non-exam assessment).
 This is either a long project in school time or shorter pieces of work done under exam conditions.
-Controlled assessment is an essential part of some examinations and without it a GCSE grade cannot be awarded.
+NEA is an essential part of some examinations and without it a GCSE grade cannot be awarded.
 Many subjects are 100% examination in year 11.